‘One Piece’ Chapter 981 Delayed, New Release Date Revealed

 — One Piece (@OnePieceAnime) May 21, 2020

 Queen revealed that one seat in the Flying Six would be up for grabs soon as he’s eyeing to eliminate one of them.
-Though he didn’t mention any name, most fans believe that Queen is talking about Beast Pirates headliner X Drake.
-Queen must have already figure out X Drake’s real identity and the main reason why he decided to serve under Emperor Kaido.
+Though he didn’t mention a name, most fans believe that Queen is talking about Beast Pirates headliner X Drake.
+Queen must have already figured out X Drake’s real identity and the main reason why he decided to serve under Emperor Kaido.
 As revealed in the previous chapter of One Piece, X Drake is a captain of the Marine Special Secret Unit SWORD who purposely joined the Beast Pirates to spy on Emperor Kaido.

 One Piece Chapter 931 could also finally feature Yamato and give information about what type of devil fruit ability he currently possesses.
 Yamato is the son of Emperor Kaido and the “family problem” that Beast Pirates All-Star King the Wildfire was talking about when he summoned all the members of the Flying Six, including X Drake, Page One, Who’s Who, Sasaki, Ulti, and Black Maria.
 Emperor Kaido wanted the Flying Six to find Yamato and bring him back to the banquet before he makes his huge announcement.